quiet-rain-ky/rain-interface-tools/en/README.md

             */

-            /* Parameters: interfaceDefinedName(required), paramsObj(optional, may be null), dataName(required), currentObj(required), pathParams(optional, may be null), callbackFunc(optional, this callback function It has the same function as the interfaceData() function in the request configuration, the difference is that this callback function uses the data returned by the function that has been filtered, and then it can be filtered again), isAppendData (optional), isUrlEncode (optional), tempUseFetch (optional, note: this option is not available when in uniapp project) */ let refRefreshObj = this. $rbj.utoButtJoint("one", { age: 18 }, "listName", this, { // Automatic connection method, function: pass in parameters, send a request according to user configuration, and automatically assemble the response data to the specified object
+            /* Parameters: interfaceDefinedName(required), paramsObj(optional, may be null), dataName(required), currentObj(required), pathParams(optional, may be null), callbackFunc(optional, this callback function It has the same function as the interfaceData() function in the request configuration, the difference is that this callback function uses the data returned by the function that has been filtered, and then it can be filtered again), isAppendData (optional), isUrlEncode (optional), tempUseFetch (optional, note: this option is not available when in uniapp project) */ let refRefreshObj = this. $rbj.autoButtJoint("one", { age: 18 }, "listName", this, { // Automatic connection method, function: pass in parameters, send a request according to user configuration, and automatically assemble the response data to the specified object
+                descriptionStr: "comment", // Interface local call annotation, Note: This comment string is concatenated with the string of the description field in the interface configuration object and printed in the console when you request (successful or failed), so that you know which interface is making the request
                 pathParams: "123", // directly splicing strings on the path, both get and post can be used callbackFunc(data, operandObj) {}, // Note: If it is intercepted by a global filter or interceptor and is not released, this function will not run
                 isUrlEncode: false, // Whether to key-value encode the request body of the post request, the default value is false, note: only for post requests, get requests are invalid, note: this parameter is not available when in the NVue page or component of the uniapp project